veridonia/whitepaper/Whitepaper.md

   3. Winners gain ELO, moving their ratings upward towards the opposing group's average rating, whilst losers lose ELO, moving downward towards the winners' average.
   4. This method promotes accuracy and fairness by rewarding collective correct judgements and gradually increasing the decision-making influence of consistently accurate users.

+**Community-Specific Reputation**
+Reputation is maintained separately within each community, meaning that a user's performance and standing in one community do not carry over into another.
+This design prevents the emergence of “universal elites” who dominate multiple communities and ensures that influence is contextual, reflecting expertise and alignment within each distinct group.
+As a result, reputation—and therefore influence—is always earned locally within each community, never transferred globally across the platform.

 #### 4.5 ELO-Based Throttling Mechanism

 Veridonia implements a sophisticated throttling system that regulates users' ability to post and comment based on their ELO ratings:

 - **Rate Limiting:** Users with lower ELO ratings face greater restrictions on how frequently they can post content or comment.
-This throttling mechanism scales dynamically with ELO scores.
+This throttling mechanism scales dynamically with ELO scores, and users with particularly low reputation may be limited to posting only once per hour, per day, or even per week, depending on the severity of their low ELO.
 - **Cooldown Periods:** After posting or commenting, users experience a mandatory cooldown period before they can contribute again.
 The duration of this cooldown is inversely proportional to their ELO rating.
 - **Progressive Relaxation:** As users demonstrate consistent quality contributions and their ELO increases, throttling restrictions are gradually relaxed, allowing for more frequent participation.